 My dad said I'm lucky in life.

 I got the airport wrong and we had to make a mad dash to Dulles about 45 minutes earlier than we had expected to leave.
 No traffic, 30 minutes in the middle of the afternoon.
+Lucky.

 When we arrived, there was no line to check in.
 Both bags came in under 50 pounds and the security line was virtually nonexistant.
+Lucky.

 I waded through the Euro kids and families and businessmen, heart pounding and tears drowning my eyes.

-People do this all the time.
+I kept thinking, People do this all the time.
 But don't they have parents?
 Boyfriends and girlfriends?
 People to miss and cry over in the airport?

 I was the only person I saw crying.
 I couldn't stop the whole way to the gate.

-lucky to have the chance to do this.
+What am I afraid of?
+I don't rally know.
+Yes, this is huge, but it's so amazing, and I truly am lucky to have the chance to do this.
 I'm lucky to have a mom who tells me she's proud of me just before I have to walk away.
 Lucky to have the ability to come right back home, and lucky to have people there who would be happy either way.
 And lucky to have such a beautiful friend waiting for me at my next stop.

 I am a very lucky girl.
 There is no doubt.